UniformSoup/DIA/README.md

 The Python source also uses xautomation, which is inherently specific to Linux.
 Apologies for any difficulties in running this environment, it is quite old.

+The code I have written is in the files 'main.py', 'results.py', 'basicagent.py', 'qlearningagent.py' and 'deepqlearningagent.py'.
+I have also modified 'gym_torcs.py'.

 The original Gym-TORCS readme is copied verbatim below, instructions to build from source are included.

 Best,\